Criticism of the National Health Service (England): Scandals

 Several high-profile medical scandals have occurred within the NHS over the years, such as the Alder Hey organs scandal and the Bristol heart scandal.
 At Alder Hey Children's Hospital, there was the unauthorised removal, retention, and disposal of human tissue, including children's organs, between 1988 and 1995.
 The official report into the incident, the Redfern Report, revealed that Dick van Velzen, the Chair of Foetal and Infant Pathology at Alder Hey, had ordered the "unethical and illegal stripping of every organ from every child who had had a postmortem."
 In response, it has been argued that the scandal brought the issue of organ and tissue donation into the public domain, and highlighted the benefits to medical research that result.
+The Gosport War Memorial Hospital scandal of the 1990s regarded opioid deaths.

 The Stafford Hospital scandal in Stafford, England in the late 2000s concerned abnormally high mortality rates amongst patients at the hospital.
 Up to 1200 more patients died between 2005 and 2008 than would be expected for the type and size of hospital based on figures from a mortality model, but the final Healthcare Commission report concluded it would be misleading to link the inadequate care to a specific number or range of numbers of deaths.
 A public inquiry later revealed multiple instances of neglect, incompetence and abuse of patients.